MdAarif360/AirBnB_Analysis/README.md

 - How do prices of listings vary by location?/What localities in Countries are rated highly by guests?

-*Portugal and Spain has the low rentals and high rating and all property type by varying prices to compared to the other countries.
+-*Portugal and Spain has the low rentals and high rating and all property type by varying prices to compared to the other countries.

-*Prices are higher for rentals closer to city hotspots.
+-*Prices are higher for rentals closer to city hotspots.

-*Rentals that are rated highly on the location by the host also have higher prices ex.US.
+-*Rentals that are rated highly on the location by the host also have higher prices ex.US.

-*Apartment Type properties are having demand
+-*Apartment Type properties are having demand

-*Shared room type property is least prefered
+-*Shared room type property is least prefered

-*China and Portugal having high availability with higher prices
+-*China and Portugal having high availability with higher prices